hspazio/hspazio.github.io/_posts/2017-11-06-ruby-concurrency-patterns-pool-of-workers.markdown

 end
 {% endhighlight %}

-When running the tests we can see that they are all passing but especially that the system schedules the threads without any particular order.
-So, it is not guaranteed that `worker_0` will pick the first job.
+When running the tests we can see that they are all passing and the system schedules the threads without any particular order.
+So, it is not guaranteed that `worker_0` will take the first job.

 {% highlight ruby %}
 worker_1 got #<Proc:0x007fc35a132d18@worker_pool_2.rb:40 (lambda)>